emerald-dao/beginner-cadence-course/chapter4/day3/README.md

               ?? panic("An NFT does not exist here.")

   return nft.id // 3525 (some random number, because it's the `uuid` of
                 // the resource.
-This will be different for you.)
+This will probably be different for you.)
 }
 ```